MontanaFlossCo/Flint-Documentation/guides/activities.md

 * `.search` - Include the activity in Spotlight search indexing
 * `.prediction` - Use the activity for iOS 12 Siri predictions

-So we’ll define a value for the static `activityTypes` property:
+So we’ll define a value for the static `activityEligibility` property:

 ```swift
 final class DocumentOpenAction: UIAction {